zoonoo/azure-docs.ko-kr/articles/security/azure-security-disk-encryption-prerequisites-aad.md

      Set-AzKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $KVRGname -EnabledForDiskEncryption;
      Set-AzKeyVaultAccessPolicy -VaultName $keyVaultName -ServicePrincipalName $aadClientID -PermissionsToKeys 'WrapKey' -PermissionsToSecrets 'Set' -ResourceGroupName  $KVRGname;

- #Step 4: Create a new key in the key vault with the Add-AzureKeyVaultKey cmdlet.
+ #Step 4: Create a new key in the key vault with the Add-AzKeyVaultKey cmdlet.
      # Fill in 'MyKeyEncryptionKey' with your value.

      $keyEncryptionKeyName = 'MyKeyEncryptionKey';
-     Add-AzureKeyVaultKey -VaultName $KeyVaultName -Name $keyEncryptionKeyName -Destination 'Software';
+     Add-AzKeyVaultKey -VaultName $KeyVaultName -Name $keyEncryptionKeyName -Destination 'Software';
-     $keyEncryptionKeyUrl = (Get-AzureKeyVaultKey -VaultName $KeyVaultName -Name $keyEncryptionKeyName).Key.kid;
+     $keyEncryptionKeyUrl = (Get-AzKeyVaultKey -VaultName $KeyVaultName -Name $keyEncryptionKeyName).Key.kid;

  #Step 5: Encrypt the disks of an existing IaaS VM
      # Fill in 'MySecureVM' and 'MyVirtualMachineResourceGroup' with your values.